Lynsey Brown (Assoc Lecturer, Scenic Construction and Technologies)

 After moving to Australia, she continued her industry experience in Sydney, project managing the build for a variety of events, including Chinese New Year, Mardi Gras and Laser Tag arenas across Australia.
 She also spent some time in Argentina working at The Teatro San Martin in Buenos Aires.

-Lynsey commenced work at NIDA in 2012 as Associate Lecturer for Staging.
-She has been integral in developing the Bachelor of Fine Arts Staging course, writing course content and teaching a variety of subjects from set construction in carpentry and welding to project management, computer-aided drafting, as well as supervising and working on staging elements of NIDA’s bi-annual play production program.
+Lynsey commenced work at NIDA in 2012 as Associate Lecturer for Scenic Construction and Technologies.
+She has been integral in developing the Bachelor of Fine Arts Scenic Construction and Technologies course, writing course content and teaching a variety of subjects from set construction in carpentry and welding to project management, computer-aided drafting, as well as supervising and working on staging elements of NIDA’s bi-annual play production program.

 Qualifications: Business and Technology Education Council Diploma, Art Foundation (Merit); Bachelor of Arts (Hons) Degree, Theatre Practice and Scenic Construction (Second Class, First Division)